 Is $2000 enough for a good gaming laptop?

 Absolutely.
-At $2000, you can get desktop-class gaming performance with RTX 4070 or RTX 5060 GPUs, 13th/14th Gen Intel Core i7 or AMD Ryzen 7 processors, 16-32GB DDR5 RAM, and QHD 165Hz displays.
+At $2000, you can get desktop-class gaming performance with RTX 4070 or RTX 5060 GPUs, 13th or 14th Gen Intel Core i7 or AMD Ryzen 7 processors, 16 to 32GB DDR5 RAM, and QHD 165Hz displays.
 This budget covers high-end gaming at 1440p or 4K with DLSS assistance.

 Should I choose RTX 4060 or RTX 4070?

-RTX 4070 offers 15-20% better performance over RTX 4060 at 1440p resolution, but RTX 4060 remains the better value.
+RTX 4070 offers 15 to 20 percent better performance over RTX 4060 at 1440p resolution, but RTX 4060 remains the better value.
 If your budget allows, RTX 4070 is worth it for QHD gaming.
-For 1080p with high refresh rates (165Hz+), RTX 4060 is more cost-effective and still delivers excellent frame rates.
+For 1080p with high refresh rates of 165Hz or more, RTX 4060 is more cost-effective and still delivers excellent frame rates.

 How long do gaming laptops last?